carvel-dev/carvel/site/content/kapp/docs/latest/diff.md

 ### kapp.k14s.io/disable-original

-`kapp`, by default, records the resource copy into its annotation `kapp.k14s.io/original` while applying the resource onto k8s cluster.
+`kapp`, by default, records the resource copy into its annotation `kapp.k14s.io/original` while applying the resource to the cluster.

 Example:
 ```yaml